thriveth/CubeFitter.jl/README.md

 cube = NIRSpecCube("/path/to/datacube.fits")
 out = fit_cube(cube)
 ```
+This will return a dictionary of $N\times M \times 3$ arrays, one for each fitted line, as
+well as one for the 0th to 2nd moment, the spaxel-wise redshift, and line width.
+Each
+such array will have the measured values as the first slice, the parameter error in the
+second slice, and the fit statistics in the last.

 The function fit_cube is mainly a convenience function enabling one to cycle through every
 spaxel in the cube, and running the fits with default settings.
 One can also use the